Job79/EasyTcp/README.md

                     //Client.WriteEncrypted(Console.ReadLine());

                     //write and wait for a reply,
-                    //e = tcpclient
                     //timespan= time that it can take before resume, if not received it will return null

                     //Message Reply = Client.WriteAndGetReply("hey",TimeSpan.FromSeconds(5));
                     //if (Reply == null) return;
-                    //not it can be used like in the datareceived
+                    //now it can be used like in the datareceived
                     //string s = Reply.MessageString;

                     //encrypted way